hora/politics-of-tech-workshop/research-topics/imposter-syndrome-blames-the-victim/README.md

-3. List three ways that toxic work environments in tech might limit the growth or career development of people currently under-represented in tech (ex. women, Black people, Indigenous people, etc).
+3. List three ways that toxic work environments in tech might limit the growth or career development of people currently under-represented in tech (ex. women, Black people, Indigenous peoples, etc).

 4. Have you personally encountered the term 'imposter syndrome'?
 Where and in what context?
 How else could you think about that situation after reading